mtlynch/mtlynch.io/content/posts/human-code-reviews-2/index.md

 ## Further Reading

+* ["How to Make your Code Reviewer Fall in Love with You"](/code-review-love) is my complement to this article.
+It describes how to improve code reviews when you're the author rather than the reviewer.

-Dr. Karl Wiegers is the only author I found who gave the social factors of code reviews their due attention.
+Dr. Karl Wiegers is the only author I found who gave due attention to the social factors of code reviews.
 He summarizes his views nicely in his article, ["Humanizing Peer Reviews."](http://www.processimpact.com/articles/humanizing_reviews.pdf) Written in 2002, its continued relevance demonstrates the long-term value of effective communication.

 *This article was edited by [Samantha Mason](https://www.samanthamasonfreelancer.com).
 Illustrations by [Loraine Yow](https://www.linkedin.com/in/lolo-ology/).
 Thanks to [@global4g](https://twitter.com/global4g) for providing valuable feedback on an early draft of this post.*